erikdubois/ArchBudgie/README.md

 # FASE 4 Desktop environment

 sudo pacman -S budgie-desktop gnome

+may be also gnome-extra?

 # FASE 5 Display manager